May 11, 2017, by Emma Rayner

-In this blog, Professor David Baguley shares his thoughts as he prepares to give his inaugural lecture as the new Hearing Research Lead at the NIHR Nottingham Biomedical Research Centre.
+In this blog, Professor David Baguley shares his thoughts as he prepares to give his inaugural lecture as the Lead for Clinical Hearing Sciences, one of six research divisions in the Hearing section of the NIHR Nottingham Biomedical Research Centre.
 The lecture is open to the public and takes place at 6pm on 16 May at Lecture Theatre A30, Nottingham Lakeside Arts, University Park.

 ‘I have been doing a lot of thinking in the run up to my Inaugural Lecture – that is when I have had a moment away from driving my new research plans!
 The theme I have chosen is ‘Tinnitus: past, present, and future’, and I have been reflecting on each of these three time zones.
 I have always been interested in historical references to tinnitus, and mentions of tinnitus in film, literature and music.
 There are a considerable number, including religious texts, novels, and poems: but perhaps not nearly as many as one would expect for a symptom that is so prevalent in the modern age, and that can be so troublesome.

 Then tinnitus in the present day: why are we finding effective treatments so elusive?
 Currently, clinical approaches include diagnosis, counselling, and sound therapies, and whilst many people find the tinnitus impact reduces, the sound itself may persist.
 And then tinnitus in the future: what glimpses do we have of tinnitus to come?
 Will the prevalence increase with our relentless exposure to noise, and how will our understanding develop?
 Will we develop treatments that are able to inhibit the tinnitus, or remove it, permanently, and completely?